-Just as tens of millions of Americans are preparing to start their Black Friday shopping, the nation's largest retailer has admitted to a new data breach — but it's making only a few details public.
+Just as tens of millions of Americans are preparing to start their Black Friday shopping, the nation's largest retailer has admitted that it inadvertently released the names and email addresses of some of its customers — but it's making only a few details public.

 Amazon customers across the U.S. and in Europe report receiving a strange email, that appears to be a phishing scam.

 An example of the email is listed below.

 IMPORTANT INFORMATION ABOUT YOUR AMAZON.COM ACCOUNT